turboblitz181/mcdatapacks/README.md

 if you think there should be an exeption to a command ask the owner turboblitz181.

 commands that are not allowed:
-- /ban
+- ban
-- /ban-ip
+- ban-ip
-- /banlist
+- banlist
-- /pardon
+- pardon
-- /pardon-ip
+- pardon-ip
-- /op
+- op
-- /deop
+- deop
-- /whitelist
+- whitelist
-- /kick
+- kick
-- /reload
+- reload
-- /worldborder
+- worldborder
-- /stop
+- stop
-- /difficulty
+- difficulty
-- /gamerule
+- gamerule
-- /list
+- list

 commands that are allowed (below are some rules for some commands):
-- /advancement
+- advancement
-- /attribute
+- attribute
 - bossbar
 - clear
 - clone